-	The Wee Thump Joshua Tree Wilderness is a place of breathtaking panoramas and natural history.
-This wilderness is characterized by gentle slopes and an impressive expanse of old-growth Joshua trees.
+Wee Thump Joshua Tree Wilderness is a place of breathtaking panoramas and natural history.
+This Wilderness is characterized by gentle slopes and an impressive expanse of old-growth Joshua trees.
 In Paiute language, Wee Thump means "ancient ones."
 On average, Joshua trees grow only a half-inch per year.
 Many of the trees in this wilderness are more than 30 feet tall and could be more than 900 years old, making them some of the oldest and largest Joshua trees in the world.

 Silence is common throughout these gentle slopes.
 Infrequent visitor use and the ability to lose oneself in the maze of Joshua trees result in outstanding opportunities for solitude.
-Although the wilderness is bordered by dirt roads and a highway, the majority of the area is characterized by long periods of natural quiet.
+Although the Wilderness is bordered by dirt roads and a highway, the majority of the area is characterized by long periods of natural quiet.

 Wee Thump Joshua Tree Wilderness lies on the gently sloping bajada, and is southeast of the nearby South McCullough Wilderness.
 The gently sloping alluvia deposits are comprised of un-sorted sand, gravel and cobbles.
 The soils is composed of the broken-down metamorphic rock of the McCullough Range.